boraeresici/ADE-Rules/CONTRIBUTING.md

 2.  **Add First Rule:** Follow the "Adding a New Rule" steps to create the first rule within this new category.
 3.  **Create `rules.json`:** Create a `rules.json` file in your new category directory, including the entry for your first rule.

+### Enhancing Rule Quality (Ongoing Tasks)

+To continuously improve the quality and utility of our rules, contributors are encouraged to address the following:

+*   **Apply Granular Severity Scale:** Review existing rules and update their `severity` metadata to align with the more granular scale defined in the [Metadata Glossary](docs/metadata-glossary.md#1-severity).
+This helps ADEs prioritize effectively.
+*   **Populate "Further Reading" Sections:** For each rule, research and add at least two authoritative, clickable resources to the "Further Reading" section.
+This enriches the rule's context and provides credible learning paths.
+*   **Expand Automation Sections:** Where applicable, expand the "Automation Potential" sections with concrete configuration snippets (e.g., sample ESLint rules, SonarQube quality gate settings) and tooling invocation commands.
+This accelerates ADE enforcement.

 ### Commit Your Changes

 Write clear and concise commit messages.
 We recommend following the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification (e.g., `feat: add new rule for X`, `fix: correct typo in Y rule`).